Fredolx/open-tv/README.md

   * Tab: Select next channel
   * Shift + Tab: Select previous channel
 * Ctrl + f: Search

+## Settings explained

+**Stream Caching**

+Why enabling:
+  - If you have a slow internet connection/IPTV provider causing the stream to pause often

+Why disabling:
+  - If the stream often drops completely.
+It will prevent the stream from jumping too far ahead/behind
+  - If you have a good internet/provider and want lower latency
+  - Can prevent some weird bugs/slowdowns

 ## Build
 For building from source, you will need those packages